mwidas/mwidas/README.md

 - BS in Environmental Science @ Montana State University (2022)

 🌱 I’m currently learning and building environmental data science skills -- particularly analytics, modeling, GIS, application development, and data visualization.

-🌐 I'm interested in corporate sustainability, and environmental conservation and remediation 🐝 I'm passionate about bees and permafrost
+🌐 I'm interested in corporate sustainability, and environmental conservation and remediation

+🐝 I'm passionate about bees and permafrost while exploring the word around me

 📫 How to reach me: mel.widas@gmail.com